gradle/gradle/subprojects/docs/src/docs/release/notes.md

         failFast = true
     }

-Next, you can now [declare dependency constraints for transitive dependencies](#dependency-constraints-for-transitive-dependencies) and avoid problems caused by oft-hidden upstream dependency changes.
+Moving on to dependency management improvements: you can now [declare dependency constraints for transitive dependencies](#dependency-constraints-for-transitive-dependencies) and avoid problems caused by oft-hidden upstream dependency changes.

 This release also features enhanced Maven dependency compatibility: support for [importing BOMs](#bom-import), [optional dependencies](#support-for-optional-dependencies-in-pom-consumption), and [compile/runtime separation when consuming POMs](#compile/runtime-scope-separation-in-pom-consumption).
 For now you must enable these features by adding `enableFeaturePreview('IMPROVED_POM_SUPPORT')` to your _settings.gradle_ file, as they break backward compatibility in some cases.